Varvara — Collection of textile patterns inspired by women of the avant-garde

 Varvara Stepanova (1894–1958)

 A pioneering Russian avant-garde artist and designer, Stepanova was a key figure in Constructivism.
-She brought bold geometry and clarity to textile design, treating patterns as systems shaped by function, movement, and everyday life.
-Her work redefined fabric as visual structure, not decoration, but utility with rhythm.
+She brought bold geometry and clarity to textile design treating patterns as systems shaped by function, movement, and everyday life.
+Her work redefined fabric as visual structure with rhythm.

 ANNI